 - Know how to orchestrate a set of applications to achieve goals, e.g., make game and simulations using Photoshop (art), AgentSheets (programming), and Excel (data analysis)

 - Work in teams to build and publish their simulations as web pages containing java applets

 - Define project roles and work collaboratively to produce games and simulations

 - Debug games and simulations that are not working

-Learn how to get accepted to top colleges from students who currently attend Harvard, MIT and other top colleges.
+Learn how to get accepted to top colleges from students who currently attend Stanford and other top colleges.

 We will visit the historical places to see first-hand where the United States was founded and learn about its history.
 Walk along The Freedom Trail, try many tastes at Quincy Market, when tired of walking hop on a Duck Tour and take a walk along Charles River.
-Feel smarter (pronounced SMAHTAH) at Harvard Square, join sessions at Harvard and MIT.
+Feel smarter (pronounced SMAHTAH) at Harvard Square.

 Schedule of Activities